-The MDB Group and MeDirect Belgium are subject to prudential requirements under the ECB Supervision Review and Evaluation Process ("SREP") and are bound by the terms of the capital requirements outlined within the SREP decision.
+The MDB Group and MeDirect Belgium are subject to prudential requirements under the ECB SREP and are bound by the terms of the capital requirements outlined within the SREP decision.
 The Bank's management has a significant level of control and oversight over its capital ratios.
-It uses the capital base as its main constraint for managing asset growth in reaction to market changes whilst aiming to strike an appropriate balance between risk and sustainable returns.
+It uses the capital base as its main constraint for curbing asset growth in reaction to market changes whilst aiming to strike an appropriate balance between risk and sustainable returns.